Montana-Code-School/js-events/README.md

 ### Registering Event Listeners

-To execute JavaScript code when events are detected you need to register event listeners/handlers for the DOM element the event is occuring on.
+To execute JavaScript code when events are detected you need to register event listeners/handlers for the DOM element the event is occurring on.

 There are multiple ways to register event listeners.
 Here are the two most common used approaches: